TacklePika/MemoryGameProject/README.md

 ## Bugs
 - When using the Google Chrome Inspect tool, the game board is pushed towards the right when displayed on some mobile devices.
-- The restart button is not levelled with the score counter when being moved across responsive screen.
+- The restart button is not levelled with the score counter when being moved across responsive screenx.

 ## Deployment
 The project is deployed to GitHub as follows: